-If necessary, the appliance may be connected to a flue.
+If required, the appliance may be connected to a flue appropriate for condensing appliances.

-- To size the flue refer to Table 1.1 p.
-16 and design manual. - If several appliances are connected to a single flue, it is obligatory to install a check valve on the exhaust of each. - The flue must be designed, sized, tested and constructed by a skilled firm, with materials and components complying with the regulations in force in the country of installation.

-Always provide a socket for flue gas analysis, in an accessible position.
+- ► To size the flue refer to Table 1.1 p.
+16 and design manual. - ► If several appliances are connected to a single flue, it is obligatory to install a check valve on the flue gas exhaust of each. - ➤ The flue must be designed, sized, tested and constructed by a skilled firm, with materials and components complying with the regulations in force in the country of installation. - Always provide a socket for flue gas analysis, in an accessible position.